-In the bidding of, or letting for procurement of supplies, materials, equipment and services, with a total price of ten thousand (\$10,000.00) dollars or more, if the lowest responsive bidder is a regional or nonlocal business, then all bids received from Local Businesses are decreased by five (5) percent.
+In the bidding of, or letting for procurement of supplies, materials, equipment and services, with a total price greater than \$25,000, if the lowest responsive bidder is a regional or nonlocal business, then all bids received from Local Businesses are decreased by five (5) percent.
 The original bid is not changed; the five (5) percent is calculated only for the purpose of determining the Local Preference.
 The Local Preference cost differential is not to exceed one hundred thousand dollars (\$100,000.00).